-Many of my patients are women who developed varicose veins for the first time during pregnancy.
-This is very common during pregnancy – as the uterus grows, it puts pressure on the large vein on the lower part of the body, which in turn increases pressure in the leg veins.
+Developing varicose veins from pregnancy is very common – as the uterus grows, it puts pressure on the large vein on the lower part of the body, which in turn increases pressure in the leg veins.
 The amount of blood in the body increases when pregnant, adding to the burden on a woman’s veins overall.
 Likewise the increased female hormones also plays a role.
 It’s important to address these veins as there are many health problems that can develop from them, such as: irritation, swelling, painful rashes, skin ulcers, blood clots and severe infection.
-Though varicose veins can sometimes be genetic, there are simple steps women can take towards reducing the chances of these veins forming during her pregnancy.
+Though varicose veins can sometimes be genetic, there are simple steps women can take towards reducing the chances of varicose veins from pregnancy.

 1. Move Around: Sitting or standing for long periods of time can decrease circulation, which contributes to the formation of varicose veins.
 Make the effort to walk around throughout the day, and keep blood flowing.

-2. Get Regular Exercise: Any type of exercise that strengthens the “second heart” – the muscles of the calf and foot – is beneficial.
+2. Get Regular Exercise: Any type of exercise that strengthens the “second heart” – the muscles of the calf and foot – is beneficial for reducing varicose veins from pregnancy.
 Ask your doctor about the recommended amount of exercise for your trimester of pregnancy.
 Suggested activities, include: walking, running, swimming and bicycling.

 3. Elevate Your Feet: Pregnancy is tiring to begin with, and elevating your feet will rest tired legs and help prevent pressure on weak veins.
 Raise your feet 6 to 12 inches above your heart whenever possible to assist circulation and also at night.